Jack Murray (racing driver): The REDEX Reliability Trials

 This was to be 'Gelignite' Jack Murray's last competitive motorsport event, held in August 1979.
-Jack, his elder son John with mate Jeff d’Albora competed in a Dick Smith sponsored Holden Commodore No.28, with number plates JM456 as used on the old 'Grey Ghost', finished 23rd or 29th, depending on your source.
+Murray, his elder son John with mate Jeff d'Albora competed in a Dick Smith-sponsored Holden Commodore No.28, with number plates JM456 as used on the old 'Grey Ghost', finished 23rd or 29th, depending on your source.

 Family

 John Eric Murray married Ena May Byrne on 3 July 1942 at the (Anglican) Church of St Jude, Randwick; Jack purchased a block of three home units and the family home was at 3/24 Derby Street, Vaucluse.
 Jack and Ena had two sons; John Vivian Murray (b.
-1943) and Philip Eric Murray (b.
+16/11/1943 d.
+11/01/2025) and Philip Eric Murray (b.
 1954).

 Jack and Ena Murray remained married until Jack's death in 1983.

-However, in 1958, 'Gelignite' Jack Murray met Dorothy Rosewell (born 1931), real estate agent, business woman and fellow competitor in the Ampol Trial of that year.
+However, in 1958, Murray met Dorothy Rosewell (born 1931), real estate agent, business woman and fellow competitor in the Ampol Trial of that year.
 They fell in love.
 Their relationship blossomed, grew and also endured until Jack's death.
 It was a love that spanned 25 years.
 In many ways Murray led dual lives and crammed the experiences, travel, sports and sheer zest for life of at least two men into his 76 years.

 In early December 1980 Jack was hospitalised with blood circulation problems, and had his right leg amputated above the knee.

 'Just as well I can ski on one foot!' was Jack's first comment.

 'Gelignite' Jack Murray was admitted to St Vincent's Hospital in October 1983 with a cardiovascular disease and died ten weeks later on 11 December 1983.